By Kenzie Love

 CWCF reprised its successful pre-Conference session on Business Conversions to Social Purpose Organizations for Equity-Denied Groups on February 9 in the form of a webinar which over 30 participants attended.

-The webinar began with a land acknowledgement by CWCF’s JEDI Business Conversion Project Coordinator, Janielle Maxwell.
+The webinar began with a land acknowledgement by CWCF’s JEDDI Business Conversion Project Coordinator, Janielle Maxwell.
 Janielle invited participants to look at a series of pictures of the Canadian landscape which she shared and reflect on how we interact with the natural world around us.
-She also noted that CWCF recognizes a land acknowledgement alone is not enough, which is why it has launched the Racial Justice Action Plan, including the JEDI (Justice, Equity, Diversity and Inclusion) Business Conversion Project of which the webinar was a part.
+She also noted that CWCF recognizes a land acknowledgement alone is not enough, which is why it has launched the Racial Justice Action Plan, including the JEDDI (Justice, Equity, Diversity, Decolonization, and Inclusion) Business Conversion Project of which the webinar was a part.

 The first presenter, Daphane Nelson of CoActive Developments Canada, reviewed the need for social investment and social finance in Canada, observing that society will be best served when all sectors work together.
 Daphane pointed to the importance of small businesses as an economic engine within Canada, one that is facing a challenge with the impending wave of retiring baby boomers, and how small businesses are particularly important in rural communities.
 Daphane noted that when small businesses close in these communities, it has a wide-ranging impact, affecting not only the owners and employees but also consumers.
 However, she provided some inspiring examples of small businesses that had been saved through conversion into Social Purpose Organizations.